-The latest modification to the share capital was made by resolution approved at the Ordinary General Shareholders' Meeting of June 24, 2001, in relation to splitting of the face value of the shares, from 1 euro to 0.25 euro per share, with the resulting modification to the number of issued shares, from 22,627,420 to the current number of 90,469,680, and, as a consequence, the modification of articles 6 and 21 of the Company Bylaws in order to adapt them to the new number of shares and their face value, with the simultaneous exclusion of the previous shares and admission to listing of the new ones.
+The latest modification to the share capital was made by resolution approved at the Ordinary General Shareholders' Meeting of June 24, 2001, in relation to splitting of the face value of the shares, from 1 euro to 0.25 euros per share, with the resulting modification to the number of issued shares, from 22,617,420 to the current number of 90,469,680, and, as a consequence, the modification of Articles 6 and 21 of the Company Bylaws in order to adapt them to the new number of shares and their face value, with the simultaneous exclusion of the previous shares and admission to listing of the new ones.

-Date Last Share Capital Number of
+Date Last modificación Share Capital (EUR) Number of shares 06.24.2001 22,617,420 90,469,680

-Modificat.
-(Euro) shares

-24.06.2001 22,617,420 90,469,680

-As the capital is represented by book-entry records, there is no shareholders' registry separate to the significant shareholdings communications and the list (X-25) provided by Iberclear on the occasion of General Shareholders' Meetings.
-Pursuant to this information (Shareholders List as of April 4, 2006, provided by Iberclear) and the notification of Significant Shareholdings, the situation is as follows:
+As the capital is represented by book-entry records, there is no shareholders' registry separate to the significant shareholdings communications and the list (X-25) provided by Iberclear on the occasion of the General Shareholders' Meetings.
+Pursuant to this information (Shareholders List as of April 9, 2007 provided by Iberclear) and the notification of Significant Shareholdings, the situation is as follows: